g-mercuri/poc-gh-node/README.md

 ### Direct Request with `request.js`

-1. Ensure your `.env` file is correctly configured with your OpenAI API key.
+1. Ensure your `.env` file is correctly configured with your OpenAI API key and URI.

 2. Run the script: